 Keenetic Peak (KN-2710) and Titan (KN-1811) do not have this restriction as it uses 64-bit Aarch64 (ARM64) architecture.

 4. Keenetic 4G model (KN-1210, KN-1211) has a USB connector to work exclusively with compatible 3G/4G USB modems.
 USB storage devices are not supported in this model.

 5. To disconnect the drive, use the safe USB drive removal procedure.

 You can share a connected drive with users of your Windows or Apple network.

-By connecting a USB hard drive, you can use the built-in Torrent client (for file-sharing network) and assign a job to download torrents to the router and distribute them around the clock, without loading your computer or, especially, tablets and smartphones with this task.
+By connecting a USB hard drive, you can use the built-in Torrent client (for file-sharing networks) and assign a job to download torrents to the router and distribute them around the clock without loading your computer or, especially, tablets and smartphones with this task.
 You can manage tasks both on your home network and over the Internet.